 According to the Open Skies agreements that the U.S. holds with Australia, Japan and Switzerland, travelers can use the respective country’s airlines or a U.S. flag carrier for travel to that country when:

-When both conditions are met, travelers can use any of the U.S. flag airlines and applicable countries’ (Australian, Japanese, or Swiss depending on the destination of travel) Open Skies airlines.
+When conditions are met, travelers can use any of the U.S. flag airlines and applicable countries’ (Australian, Japanese, or Swiss depending on the destination of travel) Open Skies airlines.

 - When travel is supported by federal funds, the traveler must fly on a U.S. flag airline unless it qualifies for an exemption as noted in the Fly America Act.
 Find the appropriate allowable exceptions on the Certification of Exception to Fly America Act.

 In Summary: When traveling to the EU countries, Norway or Iceland, the traveler must land in a U.S., EU, Norway or Iceland destination, then any other city is allowed.
 However, an Australian carrier can only be used if the trip is directly to Australia.
 The same applies to Japanese and Swiss carriers.
-In addition, Switzerland, Australia and Japan require a second condition that there must be no city pair contract flight between the two points.